Sonography College and University Program Overviews

 Associate of Science in Diagnostic Medical Sonography

-Accredited associate degree programs teach students to perform diagnostic ultrasound examinations and evaluate the quality of sonographic images.
+Accredited associate's degree programs teach students to perform diagnostic ultrasound examinations and evaluate the quality of sonographic images.
 Students practice their scanning skills in campus labs and gain clinical experience during a required internship with a local medical center.
 Graduates of sonography college programs may sit for the ARDMS exams.

 In addition to the required core curriculum, students may customize their education by choosing to concentrate in obstetric, gynecological, abdominal or vascular sonography.
 General course requirements include: